 - Installing the inflatable airplane bed for kids should not affect any of the other passengers.
 Install it within the confines of your seat, not in the aisle.

 - Don’t try to blow up the toddler airplane travel bed during take off and be prepared to take it down before landing, even if you need to wake your child.

-- Watch out for images that show two kids laying side by side.
+- Watch out for misleading images that show two kids laying side by side.
 Airlines do not allow that.
-Your kid should be wearing their seat belt and they will make you wake your child to buckle them in if there is turbulence.
+Your kid should be wearing their seat belt and they will make you wake your child to buckle them if there is turbulence.
 The seat belt works better if you have their head near the back of their seat.
 Another advantage of this sleeping position is that their legs are on the pillow in case it deflates.

 These inflatable airplane beds for toddlers can be used from baby to kids around 7 years old, depending on the height of your child.